garrandall/popular-music-data/tracks/love-come-down-evelyn-king.md

 No sleep last night
 Been dreaming of you
 Please hold me tight
-Cause I cant help the way that I feel
+Cause I can't help the way that I feel

-I just cant help the way that I feel
+I just can't help the way that I feel

 Deep in the night
 You took my heart